barreralab/remote-instrumentation-guide/docs/intro.md

 ### Ethernet
 When statically configuring your device's ethernet settings, take the following steps

-1. **Disable DHCP** (dynamic host configuration protocol).
-Most of the time, you won't be able to tinker any ethernet settings unless this is disabled.
+1. **Disable [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol "Dynamic Host Configuration Protocol")**: Most of the time, you won't be able to tinker any ethernet settings unless this is disabled.
+2. **Determine IP address and subnet mask of PC ethernet adaptor**: Open a command prompt and perform

+    === "Windows"
+        ```bash
+        ipconfig /all
+        ```
+    === "Linux/Mac"
+        ```bash
+        ifconfig # on mac can view system ethernet settings
+        ```
-2. **Determine ip address and subnet mask of PC ethernet adaptor**.
-Perform `ipconfig -all` on windows (or the equivalent variant on linux/maxos) and find the ip address and subnet mask associated with your ethernet adapter.
+    Find the IP address and subnet mask associated with your ethernet adapter.
 If you have multiple ethernet ports on your pc, make sure you find the right one.

     <figure markdown="span">
     ![ipconfig_output](img/ipconfig_output.png){ width="600", loading=lazy }
-    <figcaption>Example ipconfig output</figcaption>
+    <figcaption>Example `ipconfig /all` output on windows machine</figcaption>
     </figure>
     The subnet mask is a 32 bit number expressed as a period separated group of 4 bytes represented in decimal.
 Thus, each group is represented by a number from 0 to $255 = 2^8 - 1$.
 Hence, in the above example, our subnet mask in binary is `{1^16}{0^16}`, by which we mean 16 1s followed by 16 0s.